 That’s it for now, folks!
 Watch this space for more thoughts on how you get the most value out of your beta.

 PS.
-If you need a tool to collect your beta answers, look no further!
+If you need a tool to collect the answers, look no further!
 BetaReader.io enables simple and secure sharing of your manuscript, and it allows you to inject surveys throughout the story.
-Create your account today.
+Create your free account today.

 * A beta reader is someone who will read your unfinished (but polished!) manuscript and give you honest feedback on how the story, characters and plot hold up.
 Typically, this is someone who loves to read, ideally – of course – in the genre(s) of your writing.